belle2/basf2/analysis/doc/Variables.rst

   from all detectors **except for the SVD**.
   This is because at the moment "physical" SVD :math:`dE/dx` PDFs are available only for some particle hypotheses (:math:`\pi,K,p`) but not for others (:math:`e,\mu,d`), which could potentially bias the PID definition.

+  Furthermore, the standard `electronID` variable and `binaryID`, in case any of the two hypotheses in the test is that of an electron, now **exclude also the TOP**, due to a bug found in the TOP electron PDFs that would significantly degrade the electron identification performance.
+This will be reverted back as soon as new TOP PDFs are included.

+  A special variable `electronID_TOP` is defined, which contains also the TOP.

   For **hadronID** only, a set of convenience variables have been defined that include the SVD:

     * For *global* PID, :math:`\text{<Part>ID}=\mathcal{L}_{\text{<Part>}}/(\mathcal{L}_\pi+\mathcal{L}_K+\mathcal{L}_p)`, where :math:`\text{<Part>}\in[\pi,K,p]` : `pionID_SVD`, `kaonID_SVD`, `protonID_SVD`.